brightsign/BrightAuthor-Plugins/Screenshot-and-Playback/README.md

 <p>The playback portion of the plugin can accept three commands:</p>
 <ul>
 <li><code>play!filename</code>: Plays the image or video file specified after the "!".</li>
+<li><code>play!foldername</code>: Plays all image/video files contained within the specified file on the SD card.</li>
 <li><code>play!transition!transition_number</code>: Specifies the transition type between images that are played using this plugin.
-Use an integer to specify the desired transition:</li>
+Use an integer after the second "!" character to specify the desired transition:</li>
 <ul>
 <li>0 - No transition: immediate blit</li>
 <li>1 to 4 - Wipes from top, bottom, left, or right.</li>